bodevalley/LUPT/scripts/sparky/readme.md

 #### Static Ubuntu
 	This script will prompt for two inputs:
 		1. IP - IP to set interface to (ex.
 192.168.2.5)
 		2. Interface - Interface to set IP to (ex. eth0, ens33)
+		3. Gateway - The deTault gateway for interface

 	This script sets the static IP for an Ubuntu box to the specified IP on the specified interface.
 This will copy the original config file to the
 	/tmp/backup.netplan if anything goes wrong to restore the intial configuration.
 This will also do the 'sudo netplan apply' for you.